2martens/Newsletter-System/README.md

 Version notes
 -------------

-The currently available source code represents the version 1.1.2 pl 1 of NewsletterSystem and can be used in productive environments.
+The currently available source code represents the version 1.2.0 Beta 1 of NewsletterSystem and can be used in productive environments.

 Contribution
 ------------